HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 Extensive landscaping and site work will be performed

 within the common areas.
-The area between ute Avenue and the
+The area between Ute Avenue and the

 tennis courts will be planted informally with mixed spruce,